-The values of Catholic education are the foundation for all interactions and relationships at St. Vincent Ferrer School.
-A student is considered at all times and places a member of St. Vincent Ferrer School student body.
+The values of Catholic education are the foundation for all interactions and relationships at Holy Spirit Parish School.
+A student is considered at all times and places a member of the Holy Spirit Parish School student body.
 This is an honor and privilege and therefore, students must be conscious of their actions at all times, whether on or off campus, including but not limited to, games, dances, rallies, assemblies, service projects, field trips, and other gatherings.
 Courtesy and respect should be manifested at all times.
 Any behavior or attitude that stands in opposition to Catholic Christian values, on or off campus, toward anyone in the community, will be viewed as a very serious violation of the school's code of conduct.

-St. Vincent Ferrer School reserves the right to review and consider instances of student conduct and actions, regardless of when or where such conduct or actions occur, if they express or show an incompatibility with the mission and philosophy of the school; such actions may result in a student being barred from participation in school activities and may subject a student to the full range of disciplinary sanctions up to and including termination of enrollment.
+Holy Spirit Parish School reserves the right to review and consider instances of student conduct and actions, regardless of when or where such conduct or actions occur, if they express or show an incompatibility with the mission and philosophy of the school; such actions may result in a student being barred from participation in school activities and may subject a student to the full range of disciplinary sanctions up to and including termination of enrollment.